MarKco/proportion/docs/private/ARCHITECTURE.md

 ## The `.proportion` format

+See also `proportion-format-guide.md` + `example-recipes.proportion` in this folder: a field-by-field guide and a valid multi-recipe example, meant to be handed to an AI (as a few-shot prompt) to generate `.proportion` files from existing recipes.

 One JSON format, three uses: sharing a single recipe, backing up the whole library, and (one file per entity) the Syncthing-folder sync all reuse it — they differ only in how many recipes the file holds and, for sync, in carrying a single ingredient or tag entry instead of a recipe.